oscarotero/psr7-middlewares/README.md

 $middlewares = [

-    //required to get the format of the response Middleware::formatNegotiator(),
+    //(recomended) to detect the mimetype of the response Middleware::formatNegotiator(),

     Middleware::Minify()